rparak/rparak/README.md

 # 🙋‍♂️ About me ...

-As a researcher specializing in industrial artificial intelligence, robotics, and simulation, I develop AI-driven solutions to tackle complex engineering challenges and enhance the efficiency of industrial processes.
-My Ph.D. research at Brno University of Technology focused on advancing industrial robotics methods in alignment with the principles of Industry 4.0.
-This research laid the foundation for my ongoing work in developing AI-driven methods to enhance efficiency and flexibility in autonomous systems for industrial applications.
+I am an enthusiastic and passionate researcher specializing in industrial artificial intelligence, robotics, and simulation, with a strong focus on developing AI-driven solutions to address complex engineering challenges and improve the efficiency, flexibility, and autonomy of industrial systems.

+My Ph.D. research at Brno University of Technology focused on advancing methods in industrial robotics, aligned with the principles of modern industry.
+This work laid a solid foundation for my current efforts, which center on developing intelligent autonomous systems for flexible manufacturing environments.

-With extensive experience leading research projects, mentoring researchers and engineers, and fostering international collaboration, I am committed to pushing the boundaries of technological innovation through cutting-edge AI methods in industrial applications.
+With extensive experience leading research initiatives and mentoring engineers and junior researchers, I am committed to driving technological innovation through methodical, high-quality applied research.
+My work bridges theoretical development with practical implementation, ensuring solutions are both cutting-edge and industry-relevant.

-Passionate about knowledge sharing, I actively contribute to the robotics community through open-source projects, with my work available on GitHub and YouTube, and my research published on Google Scholar.
-I also regularly present research findings at international and regional conferences.
+I actively contribute to the robotics and AI community through open-source projects, with many shared on GitHub and YouTube, and through peer-reviewed publications accessible via Google Scholar.
+I also regularly present my work at international and regional conferences, as well as B2B meetups, to foster knowledge exchange and strengthen community engagement.

-Some of my quotes.
-Please, think about it... 💡
+I believe that meaningful progress in technology and research arises from a balanced combination of deep understanding and hands-on experience.
+Here are a few guiding thoughts that reflect my approach:
+'''

-1. If you want to improve something, you must first understand it.
-The combination of theoretical and practical knowledge is not an option, it is a must.
+"If you want to improve something, you must first understand it.
+The combination of theoretical and practical knowledge is not an option—it is a must."
-2. Active participation within the open-source community, not only as a user but also as a contributor, is essential to ensuring continued growth.
+"Active participation within the open-source community, not only as a user but also as a contributor, is essential to ensuring continued growth."
+'''

 Beyond my professional work, I am dedicated to continuous learning, sustainability, and maintaining a healthy lifestyle through running and mindful nutrition.